Kessir/kessir.com/content/articles/git-cherry-pick-when-and-how.md

 ## Be careful though

-You have to keep in mind that this is a somewhat dangerous process.
-You end up with fundamentally different branches and you will have a hard time joining them in the future.
-In the example above, merging develop into master later on will be a challenge.
+You have to keep in mind that this is a somewhat dangerous operation.
+You end up with the 2 branches having fundamentally different commit histories.
+This makes it hard to merge them in the future.
+In the example above, merging `develop` into `master` later on will be a challenge.

-A common practice is to cherry-pick into a long-lived branch you don't intend to merge into other branches.
+You should only cherry-pick when merge and rebase are not an option.